dlr-gtlab/python-module/README.md

 Interpreter reads the source code file and executes the instructions defined in them.
 The Python Module offers the possibility to define and execute process chains by using Python.
-This increases the flexibility of process chains and enables the extension of GTlab's calculation method without source code access and C++ knowledge.
+This increases the flexibility of process chains and enables the extension of GTlab's preliminary design calculation methods without source code access and C++ knowledge.
 To use these advantages the Python Module extends GTlab by the following three interfaces.

 * <b>Python Console</b>